 In recent years a great deal of new data have been added to the optical light curve of OJ287 (Hudec et al. 2013, Hudec 2017).
 They allow the recognition of 25 major flares since 1886 which may arise from disk impacts.
 Fourteen of them have good enough light curves to identify the start of the thermal flare (listed in Table 1) while two more are positioned on the time axis by dense observational upper limits (1906 and 1945 flares).

-Many have occurred during the Northern hemisphere summer period when OJ287 was not observed (especially in 1920's and 1930's) and cannot be used in this work.
+Many have occurred during the summer period when OJ287 was not observed (especially in 1920's and 1930's) and cannot be used in this work.
 A set of nine flare timings is enough to solve the binary orbit.
-They determine uniquely the 8 parameters of our BBH central engine model: the two masses, the spin of the primary BH, the major axis, orbital eccentricity and the initial phase of the orbit, plus the two parameters of the standard accretion disk (Valtonen et al. 2010).
+They determine uniquely the 8 parameters of our BBH central engine model: the two masses, the primary spin, the major axis, eccentricity and the phase of the orbit, plus the two parameters of the standard accretion disk (Valtonen et al. 2010).
 With the addition of the 2015 flare timing we may explore an additional parameter which in this case is the magnitude of the gravitational wave tail term, not included in previous work.
-Once a solution for the orbit has been found using ten impact timings, we verify that the
+Once a solution for the orbit has been found using ten impact timings, we verify that the solution is consistent with all observed flare times in Table 1, as well as the limits based on the observed upper limits.
+Thus we have altogether 16 constraints that have to be satisfied by a model with 9 parameters.
+Obviously, in general such problems do not have a solution, but if a solution is found, it is strongly overdetermined and produces very exact values for the parameters.
+Below we start by describing briefly the gravitational force and gravitational wave model we use.
+Then we determine the parameters using one hundred orbit solutions and present their mean values and standard deviations around the mean.
+Finally we discuss the implications of our findings.